Wi-Fi Network Access Control (NAC) Replacement Project

 Will this project solve every Wi-Fi problem on campus?

-No. This project is scoped to address the Wi-Fi problems discussed above, including improving network registration stability and allowing users to self-enroll their gaming consoles, smart TVs and other consumer headless Wi-Fi devices.
+No. This project is scoped to address the Wi-Fi problems discussed above, including improving network registration stability and allowing users to self-enroll their gaming consoles, smart TVs and other screenless Wi-Fi devices.

-Issues that are out of scope for this project include those related to poor connectivity in certain areas of campus and the wireless network provided by your mobile carrier (e.g., Verizon, T-Mobile, AT&T).
+Issues that are out of scope for this project include those related to poor connectivity in certain areas of campus, outdoor Wi-Fi coverage, and the cellular network provided by mobile carriers (e.g., Verizon, T-Mobile, AT&T).

 Contact Us